ukusormus/ci-security/ci-security-slides.md

 ## GitHub Actions

 - GitHub Actions are based on YAML.
+- `.yml`-files needs to be in `.github/workflows` in `main` branch
+- You can run different version of a workflow from other branch
 - 2000 minutes free time per month
 - Run on "somebody elses VMs"
 - Running on Windows / Mac images consumes more time